Reuben C. Baker: Career

 Reuben C. Baker posing in 1914 next to a stack of Baker Casing Shoes, a device he invented to ensure the uninterrupted flow of oil.

 Baker's older brother, Aaron Alphonso Baker, Sr. (December 10, 1867 – September 15, 1942) had been a dry goods merchant in Fall River Township, Shasta County before he went into the oil business.

 Baker's followed his brother Aaron into the oil business.
 He arrived in Los Angeles on April 4, 1895, with a new suit and 95 cents in his pocket.
-His first job was driving a horse team hauling oil in the Los Angeles City Oil Field for USD$2.00 for a 12-hour day.
+His first job was driving a horse team hauling oil in the Los Angeles City Oil Field for US$2.00 for a 12-hour day.
 He soon got a job as an oilwell pumper, and then as a tool dresser for Irving Carl, a contract driller.
 When Carl couldn’t pay Baker’s wages, he made him his partner instead.
 Two years later, they had two rigs and a profitable business.
 In 1898, they divided their assets.

 In 1899, Baker moved to Coalinga, California, where he continued as a drilling contractor, introducing one of the first rotary rigs in the San Joaquin Valley that same year.
 As he drilled he began to discover ways he could improve the equipment.
 He invented an improved drill bit with a dovetail groove in the side with a hole extending across the groove with a shank, key, and screw.
 He intended to continue as a contract driller and use his improvements to make his drilling business more competitive.
 After encountering layers of hard rock in the Coalinga area, Baker developed an offset bit for cable tool drilling that made it easier to get casing down a freshly drilled hole.

-Baker and his brother Aaron formed the Coalinga Petroleum Company on January 23, 1905, capitalized with USD$75,000, initially owning six wells in Fresno County, They sold the business to Samuel Allen "Al" Guiberson, Jr. on December 20, 1920.
+Baker and his brother Aaron formed the Coalinga Petroleum Company on January 23, 1905, capitalized with US$75,000, initially owning six wells in Fresno County, They sold the business to Samuel Allen "Al" Guiberson, Jr. on December 20, 1920.
 In 1909, Baker's competitor Howard R. Hughes, Sr. patented the first roller cone drill bit, which made it possible to drill through deeper, harder rock.
 This was the basis for the Hughes Tool Company.